DavidD121/LucidGloves-Test-Interface/README.md

 # LucidGloves Testing Interface
-A testing interface that runs on desktop and visualizes a VR hand with no need for a VR headset.
+A LucidGloves testing interface that runs on desktop and visualizes a VR hand with no need for a VR headset.
 Created using Electrion, Three.js and SerialPort.

 ## To Use